telerik/blazor-docs/deployment/ci-cd-build-server.md

 >tip Even though you are copying secrets into Environment Variables on the runner, GitHub Actions will continue to treat the values as protected string and mask the values in all output.

-Finally, you need a `nuget.config` file that lists the Telerik server in the `packageSources`, as well as an accompanying `packageSourceCredentials` that uses those named environment variables for the `Username` and `ClearTextPassword` keys.
+Finally, you need a `NuGet.Config` file that lists the Telerik server in the `packageSources`, as well as an accompanying `packageSourceCredentials` that uses those named environment variables for the `Username` and `ClearTextPassword` keys.

 >caption Example of Using Environment Variables in NuGet.config